-SSH configuration on PIX Firewall
+SSH Configuration on PIX Firewall

-Encrypted remote sessions to PIX Firewalls with SSH.
+This tech-recipe explains configuring encrypted remote sessions to PIX Firewalls with SSH.

-www.cisco.com has configuration examples for practically everything under the planet, including the start for this one.
+The website www.cisco.com has configuration examples for practically everything under the planet, including the start for this one.

 To configure a Cisco PIX Firewall to support SSH, enter the following commands: